Note the more recent V.KEL model with memory that stores configuration in flash, no backup required.

-Warren, 9V1TD, alerted the Softock group of these modules.
-"Frequency agile GPS reference for less than $30" This page is a compilation of information from this discussion.
+Warren, 9V1TD, alerted the Softrock group of these modules.
+"Frequency agile GPS reference for less than $30" (Currently less than 8UKP) This page is a compilation of information from this discussion.

 A configurable, 0.25Hz to 10MHz GPS referenced generator.
 Yes, the picture below shows all you need!
 Note this is NOT a GPSDO, a NCO is used.
 The output is accurate, ideal for a frequency reference.
 But the basic signal is not clean enough for a receiver local oscillator.